ME/CFS Multidisciplinary Clinical and Research Centre

-Bridges & Pathways is working with the South Australian ME/CFS/FMS Clinical and Research Collaboration (doctors, allied health, practice nurses, university students, researchers, primary healthcare agencies and consumer groups) to improve services and research for people with ME/CFS and Fibromyalgia.
+Bridges & Pathways is working with other South Australian agencies and stakeholders to improve services and research for people with Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS), Fibromyalgia and associated pain and fatigue conditions.

 The common goal is to improve services and research for people with ME/CFS and Fibromyalgia and associated pain and fatigue syndrome.
 During the first two years, university researchers will validate practice tools and care pathways according to patient outcomes.
 Regular feedback will be provided to referring General Practitioners to update them with the latest treatments.